gateio/gateapi-nodejs/docs/DeliveryApi.md

 const api = new GateApi.DeliveryApi(client);
 const settle = "usdt"; // 'usdt' | Settle currency
-const status = "status_example"; // 'open' | 'finished' | List orders based on status
+const status = "status_example"; // 'open' | 'finished' | Only list the orders with this status
 const opts = {
-  'contract': "BTC_USDT", // string | Futures contract, return related data only if specified 'limit': 100, // number | Maximum number of records returned in one list 'offset': 0 // number | List offset, starting from 0 };
+  'contract': "BTC_USDT", // string | Futures contract, return related data only if specified 'limit': 100, // number | Maximum number of records to be returned in a single list 'offset': 0 // number | List offset, starting from 0 };
 api.listPriceTriggeredDeliveryOrders(settle, status, opts)